AsimovsFuture/NCBI_Genetic_Database_Tool/README.md

 Will also require you to download eutils from NCBI for the terminal instructions found at https://www.ncbi.nlm.nih.gov/books/NBK179288/

-Gene.tsv is great for test usage.
+Gene.tsv is great for test usage.\n
     - cd to src folder
 	- run python idle by typing 'python3' or 'python' depending on whether python3 is your standard install or not from geneDB import GeneDB